 Malls like Pertama Complex by UDA Group are one-stop centers to purchase niche products such as gadgets and sporting apparels.
 Buying experience will be much more pleasant when we can compare between sellers, prices and brands at one place, in contrast to browsing hundreds of websites, not knowing which ones are genuine and which are not.
 The time and energy taken to filter through the overflow of information on the web is just too overwhelming.

 We may argue that going to shopping malls comes with the whole process of driving, wading through traffic, looking for parking and all those hassle, but it is not necessary for us to go to the big malls in the city centre.

 There are many cozy neighbourhood malls such as Atria Shopping Centre, Angsana Johor Bahru and Angsana Ipoh that we can go to.
 We can even stop by these malls to have lunch or dinner on busy days or a cup of Joe on days we feel like we need a break.

 - One-Stop Centres

-Shopping malls nowadays are also home to many other facilities such as post office, banks, PTPTN kiosks and even Urban Transformation Centres such as the ones in Pudu Sentral and Angsana Seremban.
+Shopping malls and event space nowadays are also home to many other facilities such as post office, banks, PTPTN kiosks and even Urban Transformation Centres such as the ones in Pudu Sentral and Angsana Seremban.
 In one trip to a shopping outlet, we can settle a lot of our chores, how does that sound?